heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Overview

-This how-to article covers instructions for creating and pushing new files to a remote repository using the command line.
+In this how-to, you’ll create and push new files to a remote repository (GitHub.com) with the command line.
+This how-to is intended for experts.

-## Before you start
+## Before you begin

-Before you start, make sure you meet these prerequisites:
+Before you begin, you must ensure you meet the following prerequisites:

-- Have a GitHub account
+- Have a GitHub account.
-- Have Git installed and configured on your local computer
+- Have Git installed and configured on your local computer.
-- Have a repository created and cloned to your local computer
+- Have a repository created and cloned to your local computer.
-- Have a text editor downloaded on your local computer (e.g., VS Code, Atom, etc.)
+- Have a text editor downloaded on your local computer.
+For example, VS Code or Atom.

 ## Step-by-step guide

 ### Step 1: Open your terminal

-Open your local computer's terminal or use your text editor's built-in terminal to run commands.
+To run commands, open your local computer's terminal or the text editor's built-in terminal.

 ### Step 2: Open your cloned repository

 Perform the following steps to locate and open your cloned repository:

-1. See your current local path on your computer by running the `pwd` command.
+1. Run the `pwd` command to see your current local path on your computer.
 2. Run `ls` to see your cloned repository listed.
-3. To open your cloned repository, run `cd` followed by the name of the cloned repository.
+3. Run `cd` followed by the name of the cloned repository to open your cloned repository.

 ```
 >:$ cd <cloned_repo_name>